publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch75/schIV/m__us_usc_t22_s6762.md

         (1) __In general__

-        A civil action described in subsection (a) of this section may be brought—
+        A civil action described in subsection (a) may be brought—

-            (A) in the case of a civil action described in subsection (a)(1) of this section, in the United States district court for the judicial district in which any act, omission, or transaction constituting a violation of section 6726 or 6745 of this title occurred or in which the defendant is found or transacts business; or
+            (A) in the case of a civil action described in subsection (a)(1), in the United States district court for the judicial district in which any act, omission, or transaction constituting a violation of section 6726 or 6745 of this title occurred or in which the defendant is found or transacts business; or

-            (B) in the case of a civil action described in subsection (a)(2) of this section, in the United States district court for the judicial district in which the defendant is found or transacts business.
+            (B) in the case of a civil action described in subsection (a)(2), in the United States district court for the judicial district in which the defendant is found or transacts business.

         (2) __Service of process__